-Neo and the rebel leaders estimate that they have 72 hours until 250,000 probes discover Zion and destroy it and its inhabitants.
-During this, Neo must decide how he can save Trinity from a dark fate in his dreams.
+Following the events of The Matrix (1999), Neo and the rebel leaders estimate they have 72 hours until 250,000 probes discover Zion and destroy it and its inhabitants.
+Neo must decide how he can save Trinity from a dark fate in his dreams.

 162 of 195 people found this review helpful.

 Was this review helpful to you?